 There will be two exams given during the semester: one mid-term and one final examination.
 Both are required.
 No make-up examinations will be given.
 You will receive a grade of zero for each exam not taken.
-There will be 8 homework assignments.
-Each homework will be handed out on a Wednesday (marked by bullets on the syllabus) and will be due the following Wednesday.
+There will be eight homework assignments.
+Each homework will be handed out on a Thursday (marked by bullets on the syllabus) and will be due the following week on Thursday.